rsdoiel/antenna/snapshots.md

 <p>All eight of these models are released under the Apache 2.0 license.</p>
 <p>Qwen describe these as "hybrid thinking" models - every one of them is capable of the "reason step by step" trick before they deliver their final answer.
 In my experiments so far this presents itself as a <code>&lt;think&gt;...&lt;/think&gt;</code> block at the start of the response.</p>
 <p>That thinking mode can be turned on and off by including special <code>/think</code> and <code>/no_think</code> tokens in the prompt.
 It's on by default.</p>
+<p>One last interesting snippet from the announcement:</p>
+<blockquote><p>We have optimized the Qwen3 models for coding and agentic capabilities, and also we have strengthened the support of MCP as well.</p></blockquote>
+<p>This is the first time I've seen a model specifically trained for the <a href="https://www.anthropic.com/news/model-context-protocol">Model Context Protocol</a>, which was first announced by Anthropic last November.</p>
 <ul>
 <li><a href="https://simonwillison.net/2025/Apr/29/qwen-3/#trying-out-qwen-3-via-ollama">Trying out Qwen 3 via Ollama</a></li>
 <li><a href="https://simonwillison.net/2025/Apr/29/qwen-3/#a-really-well-coordinated-release">A really well coordinated release</a></li>